 The main one that I'm going to talk about today is that difficulty recognizing and distinguishing between different emotions and bodily sensations, because that's the piece that a lot of autistics and ADHD-ers struggle the most with in my experience.

-Alexithymia is interesting and kind of weird because it's not a disorder or an illness, but it seems to be a personality trait, which I think is just so interesting.
-It's a personality trait that occurs in something like 10% of the general population.
+Alexithymia is interesting because it's not a disorder or an illness, but it seems to be a personality trait that occurs in something like 10% of the general population.

 I do want to say up front that the research on alexithymia is scarce and is all over the place so the numbers I'm throwing out are pulled together from a couple of different sources and averaged together, but different studies say different things.
 I'm trying to give you good information that I filtered through but if you do want more information, please check out the links in this article, because they're much more specific.